 This exhibition presents art from the period 1875 to 1925 alongside works from Europe of the Middle Ages and Northern Europe during the renaissance.
 For many artists, the power of the Gothic aesthetic to arouse deep emotions was highly inspiring.
 Faith and doubt, love and sexuality, identity and social roles are just some of the themes addressed in the exhibition.

 The Gothic is often associated with elements of darkness and mysticism, the frightening and the inexplicable.
 It also embraces a sense of otherness, a culture in opposition to the prevalent.
-The exhibition is divided into seven chapters: The Journey to the Gothic, Pilgrims of Art, Encounters with Death, Fellowship, Gothic Variations, From Love to Suffering, and Between Light and Darkness.
+The exhibition is divided into seven chapters: Journeys to the Gothic, Pilgrims of art, Encounters with death, Community and traditions, Gothic variations, Love and attraction, From darkness to light.

 Project Manager: Rikke Lundgreen